ToothlessRider/ESE_Notes/Data_Mining_ESE.md

 | F | 7 | 3 | 18| 2 | 0 |

 Then the next cluster to be chosen will be $E,F$

+> Should've chosen A and B and not E,F} and B

 | | A | B | C,D | E, F |
 | -- | -- | -- | -- | -- |